open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

 Rate Viewer plugin will be a "sink", meaning it creates a canvas to visualize the data by inheriting the `Visualizer <https://github.com/open-ephys/plugin-GUI/blob/master/Source/Processors/GenericProcessor/GenericProcessor.h>`__ class.
 This Visualizer is is owned by the plugin's editor which needs to inherit from the `VisualizerEditor <https://github.com/open-ephys/plugin-GUI/blob/main/Source/Processors/Editors/VisualizerEditor.h>`__ class.

-Now, the GUI's Plugin Manager needs to know all the required information to load the plugin into the GUI.
-Edit the following lines in :code:`OpenEphysLib.cpp`:
+Now, we can provide the plugin's metadata (name, type, creator, etc.) to the GUI's Plugin Manager by editing the following lines in :code:`OpenEphysLib.cpp`:

 1. Change :code:`info->name` to :code:`Rate Viewer`